julianladisch/folio-data-anonymization/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+These software library dependencies have non-permissive licenses:
+* psycopg2: LGPL-3.0-or-later
+* text-unidecode: Artistic-1.0-Perl OR GPL-1.0-only OR GPL-2.0-or-later

 ## Introduction
 Folio Data Anonymization is a service that anonymizes or masks patron data in library records to ensure privacy protection.